cisco-open/stated-workflow/README.md

 ```bash
 > .init -f "example/homeworld.json"
 ```
-## Jobs
+# Stated Template Jobs
-A job is a Stated Workflow template that runs to completion and does not receive any asynchronous inputs.
+A job is a pure Stated Template that runs to completion and does not receive any asynchronous inputs.
 A job has a beginning, and an end.
 Here is a job that uses the Starwars API to search for Luke Skywalker's details, extract the homeworld URL, retrieve the homeworld details, and extract the homeworld's name.
 ```json